-43 Environment Agency, RBKC Fact Sheet, prepared as part of the Environment Agency's State of the Environment - London of concrete, ventilation and lighting.
+36.3.12 Planning applications for subterranean development in the Borough are increasing, with 64 in 2003, 89 in 2004, 85 in 2005, 110 in 2006, 192 in 2007, and 212 in 2008.
+This type of development produces a significant amount of greenhouse gases through the excavation and transportation of spoil, use of concrete, ventilation and lighting.
 It is right for the planning system to address this environmental impact.
-Given the nature of subterranean developments and the complexity calculating and assessing CO emissions and savings, as a proxy the Council will take a pragmatic approach, using EcoHomes, BREEAM for Domestic Refurbishment to achieve energy savings across the whole of the original building.
+Given the nature of subterranean developments and the complexity of calculating and assessing CO_emissions and savings, as a proxy the Council will take a pragmatic approach, using EcoHomes to achieve energy savings across the whole of the original building.
 In most circumstances this will secure a substantial carbon saving, while will not penalising the owners of properties that already have a low carbon footprint.